tlswg/draft-ietf-tls-tls13-vectors/draft-ietf-tls-tls13-vectors.md

 In this example, the server requests client authentication.
 The client uses a certificate with an RSA key, the server uses an ECDSA certificate with a P-256 key.
-Note that private keys for this example are not included in the draft.
+Note that private keys for the certificates used this example are not shown.

 >>> GenericStream/TlsConnectGeneric.ClientAuthEcdsa/0 client_auth
 <<< GenericStream/TlsConnectGeneric.ClientAuthEcdsa/0 client_auth